 The most popular islands to stay are:

-- Phuket – the largest island in Thailand, more on this below.
+- Phuket – the largest island in Thailand and one of the country’s most popular destinations.

 - Ko Phi Phi – actually a group of small islands, that have long been known for two things: upmarket resorts and an extraordinary nightlife.